 When should I first take my child to the dentist?

 Parents should take their children to the dentist for their first check-up by the age of 2, unless your doctor recommends and earlier exam.
-Subsequently, they should go for regular check-ups every 6 to 12 months, so your child’s dentist can monitor their oral hygiene, diet and growth patterns.
+Subsequently, they should go for regular dental check-ups every 6 to 12 months, so your child’s dentist can monitor their oral hygiene, diet and growth patterns.
 It is best if your child’s first experience occurs at a time before invasive dental work becomes necessary.
 A ride on the dental chair, magic tricks with “Mr. Thirsty” and visiting the toy chest should make your child’s visit pleasurable and non-threatening.
 The first visit should also include the counting of teeth while your child looks at what is happening in a hand held mirror.
 Remember, early dental check-up makes it easier to build a good rapport with your child to establish a foundation of trust and comfort for future visits.

 How should I prepare my child for their dental visits?